drogozhang/ArXiv-Daily-Mail-Alert/README.md

 #### Step 2.
 Set up the config.

-In the demo.config, set up the sender, password, and receivers for mail notifications.
+In the config file `config-demo.yaml`, set up the sender, password, and receivers for mail notifications.

-More importantly, set the keywords, categories, and authors that you want to keep track of.
+Set the keywords, categories, and authors that you want to keep track of.

-**keywords**: return paper's **title** OR **abstract** contains at least one keyword of interest
+**keywords**: return papers of which **titles** OR **abstracts** contain at least one keyword of interest

-**authors**: return paper's author list contains at least one author of interest
+**authors**: return papers of which author lists contain at least one author of interest

-**categories**: return paper at least belongs to one of the named categories
+**categories**: return papers which at least belong to one of the named categories